GiorgiKalatozi/design-patterns/README.md

 Here's a simple analogy: Consider you're creating a robot in a game.
 The robot has various components, configurations, and features.
 Instead of recreating the entire robot from scratch each time you need a new one, you can clone an existing robot and modify its state if needed.
 This approach can be more efficient and flexible, especially when dealing with a complex object structure.

 In scenarios where the object creation process is straightforward, and there is no significant benefit in reusing existing instances, the Prototype Pattern might seem less advantageous.
 However, as complexity and customization requirements increase, the benefits of the pattern become more apparent.

+An object that supports cloning is called a prototype.
+When your objects have dozens of fields and hundreds of possible configurations, cloning them might serve as an alternative to subclassing.

+### Adapter Pattern

+Overview
+The Adapter Pattern is a structural design pattern that allows incompatible interfaces to work together.
+It acts as a bridge between two incompatible interfaces, enabling them to collaborate seamlessly.
+The Adapter Pattern is especially useful when integrating existing systems or classes with different interfaces, ensuring that they can work together without modifying their source code.

+Purpose
+The main purpose of the Adapter Pattern is to make two incompatible interfaces compatible by providing a wrapper (adapter) around one of the interfaces.
+This allows objects with different interfaces to interact and collaborate without making changes to their original code.

+Key Components
+Target: This is the interface that the client code expects to work with.
+It defines the operations or functionalities that the client code relies on.

+Adaptee: This is the existing interface that needs to be integrated with the client code.
+It's the interface that is incompatible with the client's expectations.

+Adapter: This is the class that bridges the gap between the Target and the Adaptee.
+It implements the Target interface and holds an instance of the Adaptee.
+The Adapter translates the requests from the client code into calls that are understood by the Adaptee.

+Use Cases
+Integrating third-party libraries: When you need to use a third-party library with an interface that doesn't match your application's expectations, you can use the Adapter Pattern to make them work together.

+Legacy system integration: When integrating a new system with an existing legacy system, the Adapter Pattern allows the new and old systems to collaborate without modifying the legacy code.

+Reusing existing classes: When you have existing classes with interfaces that are incompatible with the rest of your application, the Adapter Pattern enables you to reuse those classes without significant modifications.

+Benefits
+Compatibility: The Adapter Pattern promotes compatibility between different interfaces, allowing them to work together seamlessly.

+Reusability: It enables the reuse of existing classes or systems that might have incompatible interfaces.

+Maintainability: The pattern keeps changes localized to the adapter class, minimizing the impact on the rest of the codebase.

+the Adapter Pattern is a valuable tool for integrating systems with incompatible interfaces, promoting code reusability, and easing the integration of new and existing components.
+It allows systems with different interfaces to collaborate effectively without requiring extensive modifications.

+What It Is:

+A structural design pattern that allows objects with incompatible interfaces to work together.
+It acts as a bridge between these objects, translating requests from one interface to another.
+It promotes flexibility and reusability by enabling collaboration between otherwise incompatible components.
+Why We Need It:

+Interoperability: Enables seamless communication between components that have different interfaces or were designed independently.
+Legacy Systems Integration: Bridges the gap between existing systems and newer components, preventing the need to rewrite code.
+Third-Party Libraries: Adapts external libraries with incompatible interfaces to fit seamlessly into your application's architecture.
+Code Reuse: Facilitates the usage of existing components in new contexts without modifying their core code.
+Loose Coupling: Promotes flexibility and maintainability by decoupling clients from the specific implementation details of adapters.
+When to Use It:

+Integrating with External Systems: When working with external libraries or APIs that have different interfaces than your application.
+Reusing Legacy Code: To incorporate existing code with incompatible interfaces into a new system.
+Creating a Unified Interface: To provide a consistent interface for clients to interact with diverse backend systems or services.
+Testing: To facilitate unit testing by isolating components and simulating dependencies.
+Key Components:

+Target: The interface that the client expects to interact with.
+Adaptee: The existing interface that needs to be adapted.
+Adapter: The class that performs the adaptation, implementing the target interface and holding a reference to the adaptee.

+Benefits:

+Increased Flexibility: Allows for seamless integration of incompatible components.
+Code Reuse: Enables the use of existing code without modification.
+Reduced Dependency: Decouples clients from concrete implementations.
+Testability: Facilitates unit testing by isolating components.
+Drawbacks:

+Complexity: Adds an extra layer of abstraction, potentially increasing complexity.
+Performance Overhead: Adapters can introduce a slight performance overhead due to the translation process.
+Additional Considerations:

+Two-Way Adapters: Adapters can also convert calls in the opposite direction, from the adaptee to the target interface.
+Multiple Adapters: A single adaptee can have multiple adapters, adapting it to different target interfaces.
+Object Adapters vs. Class Adapters: Object adapters use composition to hold a reference to the adaptee, while class adapters use inheritance to subclass the adaptee.
+Remember: The Adapter pattern is a valuable tool for bridging the gap between incompatible interfaces, promoting flexibility, reusability, and code interoperability in software design.